nikiizvorski/MVVM/README.md

 - There are some things left on purpose and i am pretty sure with a little reading you can manage to fix them.

+Don't belive what i am trying to explain to you for free?

+- Check latest GoogleIO if you don't belive me.
+And say thanks for the free tips!

 More Info:

 - https://developer.android.com/topic/libraries/data-binding/index.html